siddhartha-gadgil/automating-mathematics/content/posts/formalizing-gardam-disproof-kaplansky-conjecture.md

 ### Constructing the Group

 The group is constructed by first constructing metabelian groups in general given group actions and cocycles, and then specializing to the specific case of the group `$P$`.
-Given the action and the cocycle, the multiplication on `$K\times Q$` is straightforward.
-Work is needed to show that this is indeed a group, especially that the group action property and the cocycle condition imply associativity.
+When defining a metabelian group given an action and the cocycle, defining the multiplication on `$K\times Q$` is straightforward.
+However, work is needed to show that this is indeed a group, especially that the group action property and the cocycle condition imply associativity.

+Once the general metabelian group construction is shown to give a group, the specific action and cocycles for `$P$` can be defined.
+We show that these indeed satisfy the required conditions, in part using enumeration and decidability as mentioned above.

 ### Torsion freeness